-2.2.3 Usability
+2.3.3 Usability

-2.2.3.1 DDS-XML format for Limited Bandwidth Endpoint Discovery Plugin
+2.3.3.1 DDS-XML format for Limited Bandwidth Endpoint Discovery Plugin

 The Limited Bandwidth Endpoint Discovery plug-in (LBED) uses an XML file to statically specify the QoS (and other information, such as the Topic or type being used) of the endpoints that should be "discovered."
-However, this XML did not follow the OMG's DDS Consolidated XML Syntax (DDS-XML) (the way to specify the configuration, the labels, the schema, etc.), unlike other RTI elements such as USER_QOS_PROFILES.xml, XML-Based Application Creation, or RTI System Designer.
+However, this XML did not follow the OMG DDS Consolidated XML Syntax (DDS-XML) (the way to specify the configuration, the labels, the schema, etc.), unlike other RTI elements such as USER_QOS_PROFILES.xml, XML-Based Application Creation, or RTI System Designer.
 This created a coexistence of two different ways to define DDS systems using XML in the RTI ecosystem: the standardized one used by most RTI tools and the one that only LBED used.

 Since it is possible to represent the LBED configuration using DDS-XML, this release has updated the LBED plug-in to follow the DDS-XML standard.
 This way, if you already have a DDS-XML description of your system, it can be used directly for LBED, without needing to translate it to another schema.
+If you don't have the DDS-XML description of your system, now you can create it using RTI System Designer: the resultant XML file will be compatible with LBED.